Mathematics

 How students are assessed

 Students will be assessed via homework, Tri-Weekly and Key Assessments tests on a regular basis throughout the year.
-These are unseen assessments set by the head of department or key stage lead.
+These Key Assessment tests are unseen assessments set by the head of department or key stage lead.
 Reports to parents on these tests would follow the school reporting system.
 We also support students to develop in their self-assessment and peer assessment skills.

 Homework